Flamenco/stackeditpro/Source Code Documentation Extension.md

 ret: The string concatenated the requested number of times
 ```

 > If the `sig` has colons with trailing spaces, make sure to use quotes around the value to conform with the 	`YAML` specification.
-Alternatively , you can also use a multiline string such as `sig: |` or `sig: >`.
+Alternatively, you can also use a multiline string such as `sig: |` or `sig: >`.

 ## Interface Documentation
 You can also generate documentation from a Typescript interface by including the special comment `//@doc` as the first line of the code fence.